Coskon/coskmusicbot/README.md

 - [ ] More audio effects.
 - [ ] Interactive buttons to play, resume, etc.
 - [ ] Certain things to be server-independant (reference messages, search limits for choosing a song, use buttons/reactions, etc).
+- [ ] Audio volume normalizer between all tracks (so that they all play at the same perceived volume) and volume normalization for individual tracks (to remove excessive dynamic range).

 ### Low priority
 Features that can wait.
 - [ ] Improve the user interface to modify parameters.
 - [ ] More info to the `steam` command.
 - [ ] More in-depth equalization.
+- [ ] Improved readme with more detail on each commands, all aliases, etc.